awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

       --set image.repository=602401143452.dkr.ecr.region-code.amazonaws.com/amazon/aws-load-balancer-controller
       ```

-      Replace `cluster-name` with your own\.
+      Replace `my-cluster` with your own\.
 In the following command, `aws-load-balancer-controller` is the Kubernetes service account that you created in a previous step\.

       ```
       helm install aws-load-balancer-controller eks/aws-load-balancer-controller \
         -n kube-system \
-        --set clusterName=cluster-name \
+        --set clusterName=my-cluster \
         --set serviceAccount.create=false \
         --set serviceAccount.name=aws-load-balancer-controller
       ```